Greek conservatives poised to clinch coalition deal

 Samaras campaigned on promises to cut taxes as well as raising unemployment benefits and pensions.

-The New Democracy official said the new government would aim to accelerate and broaden a privatisation programme to top up state coffers, but also ask its creditors to spread 11.7 billion euros of further austerity cuts over four years instead of two.
+The New Democracy official said the new government would aim to accelerate and broaden a privatization program to top up state but also ask its creditors to spread 11.7 billion euros of further austerity cuts over four years instead of two.

 But any efforts to veer off the prescribed austerity path will be viewed with anger from European partners who are already irritated at what they sees as the slow pace of Greek reform.
 Germany has ruled out more than minor delays to some targets in the 130-billion-euro rescue package.